jivesoftware/jive-ios-sdk/README.md

 # Jive iOS SDK

 Do you want to build native iOS Jive apps?
-Here is the SDK to help you.
+Here is the SDK to help you!!!
 This iOS SDK is build on top of REST API calls described [here] (https://devcenter.apps.jivesoftware.com/api/rest/)

 Make sure to update the submodules after cloning by executing: